 A gravel road to Col des Laquets in the French Pyrenees

-Col des Laquets is a high mountain pass at an elevation of 2.637m (8,651ft) above the sea level, located in the Hautes-Pyrénées department in the Occitan region of south-western France.
-It's one of the highest roads of France.
+Col des Laquets is a high mountain pass situated at an elevation of 2,637m (8,651ft) above the sea level.
+Located in the Hautes-Pyrénées department of France's Occitan region, it’s one of the highest roads of France.

-The road can still be shut by snow at the end of June.
-It is very steep, hitting a 24% of maximum gradient through some of the ramps.
 Starting at Col du Tourmalet, beside the gift shop, the ascent is 5.6 km (3.47 miles) long.
 Over this distance the elevation gain is 566 meters.
 The average gradient is 10.10%.
+The road is brutally steep in parts, hitting a 24% of maximum gradient through some of the ramps.
+Due to its high elevation, snow can sometimes obstruct the path even in late June.

-The route includes an amazing scenery.
+Located in the southwest of France, the route includes an amazing scenery.
 It’s planned to build a refugee or hotel on the top, called Hôtellerie des Laquets.
-The road would be paved then.
-Beyond this pass is possible to reach Pic du Midi di Bigorre, walking just some meters.
+If this development materializes, the road will be paved.
+Moreover, for those looking to extend their adventure, the Pic du Midi di Bigorre is just a short walk beyond this pass.

 Pic: Raphaël Ehret